jeancheri/EDPredictiveEfficiency/README.md

 In this project, we utilize supervised learning techniques to create four predictive models aimed at answering the following questions:

-### 1- Regression Model: Can we effectively forecast ED wait times in minutes to better manage patient flow and optimize resource allocation?
+### 1- Can we effectively forecast ED wait times in minutes to better manage patient flow and optimize resource allocation?

 ### 2- Can we predict whether the ED wait time will be within a normal range (<= 30 minutes) or high (> 30 minutes) based on a predefined threshold?
-Length of Visit (LOV) Prediction:

-### 3-Can we estimate the duration of the ED visit in minutes using patient demographic information, clinical assessments, and initial operational metrics?
+### 3- Can we estimate the duration of the ED visit in minutes using patient demographic information, clinical assessments, and initial operational metrics?

 ### 4- Can we predict if the LOV will fall within a normal range (<= 120 minutes) or will be high (> 120 minutes) using a specific threshold for classification?